List of Jujutsu Kaisen characters: Yoshinobu Gakuganji

 Yoshinobu Gakuganji (楽巌寺 嘉伸, Gakuganji Yoshinobu) is the principal of Kyoto Prefectural Jujutsu High School and one of the elders pushing for Itadori's execution.
 He uses a guitar to fire off Cursed Energy by amplifying the melody he plays.
 After the events that transpire at Shibuya, he executes Masamichi Yaga, whom the elders blamed for the tragedy.
 He later uses his technique to amplify Gojo during his duel with Sukuna.

 Utahime Iori

 Utahime Iori (庵 歌姫, Iori Utahime) is a Semi-Grade 1 sorcerer and Kyoto Jujutsu High instructor.
 Her Solo Forbidden Area (単独禁区, Soro Soro Kinku) technique amplifies allies' Cursed Energy through ritualistic performance, potentially boosting effectiveness by 120%.
 While typically composed, she harbors particular irritation toward Satoru Gojo due to his constant teasing.
 Despite this, she secretly collaborates with him to uncover the school mole, ultimately identifying Kokichi Muta.
-During the Shinjuku battle, her technique significantly enhances both Gojo's combat capabilities and Shoko Ieiri's healing prowess at critical moments.
+During the Shinjuku battle, her technique significantly enhances Gojo's combat capabilities.